statOmics/statisticalGenomicsCourse2018/index.md

   1. Introduction to RNA-seq
   - Slides: [Intro to RNA-seq](assets/rna-seq1.pdf)

-  2. Algorithms and inference for count regression methods for RNA-seq
+  2. Algorithms and inference for RNA-seq differential analysis
   - Slides: [Algorithms and inference for RNA-seq](assets/rna-seq2.pdf)

 ---